-Ewa Głowacka – Odette-Odile, a fragile Giselle, Sylphide, a majestic Lilac Fairy and the Snow Queen, a passionate Carmen – these are only few of amazing roles played by Ewa Głowacka.
+Odette-Odile, a fragile Giselle, Sylphide, a majestic Lilac Fairy and the Snow Queen, a passionate Carmen: these are but a few of amazing roles played by Ewa Głowacka.
 Her impeccable technique, charm, elegance and appearance would be enough to bring the audience to their knees.
-But Ewa Głowacka has also this indefinable quality that makes characters played by her tangibly real.
-She made her debut in the Teatr Wielki in Warsaw as Juliet in Romeo and Juliet by Bernadetta Matuszczak, directed by Adam Hanuszkiewicz.
+However, Ewa Głowacka also had the indefinable quality that made the characters she played tangibly real.
+She made her debut in the Grand Theatre in Warsaw, starring as Juliet in Romeo and Juliet by Bernadetta Matuszczak, directed by Adam Hanuszkiewicz.
 After graduating from the Ballet School in Warsaw in 1972, she was engaged by the Teatr Wielki.
 In 1974 she became a soloist and, for the first time, she danced a role of Odette-Odile in Swan Lake.
-In 1977 she became a first soloist of the Teatr Wielki.
+In 1977 she became a first soloist of the Grand Theatre in Warsaw.
 In 1978 she studied at the American Ballet Theatre and School of American Ballet.

 Apart from the aforementioned roles, some of Ewa Głowacka‘s other outstanding renditions included Dulcinea, Grazioza and Carmenita in Don Quixote, Anna in Stanisław and Anna Oświęcim, Dying Swan, Sylphide in Graduation Ball, Pani T. in Gry, Delfina Potocka in Chopin’s Muses.